 Board and ExCo members are fully aware of and are engaged with the growing importance of climate change to our business, strategy and financial planning.
 As a business we understand that, unchecked, climate change represents a systemic risk to financial markets, the global economy and our ability to create sustainable wealth for our clients and their investors.
 Of particular concern to us is the fact that even if transition risk is managed within our portfolios of investments, unmanaged physical risk could still destroy value through business operation or supply chain interruption caused by factors outside the control of our investee companies.
-For this reason, we understand we must look at first but also second order effects of climate change risk and take the view that we should do all we can to contribute to the conditions in which global efforts to limit warming to 1.5°C are successful and that public and private investment to create resilient infrastructure and societies is delivered.
+For this reason, we understand we must look at first but also second order effects of climate change risk and take the view that we should do all we can to contribute to the which investments are the largest risks and mitigation strategies climate-related risks in their portfolios, contributors, what are the associated conditions in which global efforts to limit warming to 1.5°C are successful and that public and private investment to create resilient infrastructure and societies is delivered.